 Tips to reuse cooking oil

 Some deep fryers are developed to help you store used oil easily.
-For example, Presto 05450 DualDaddy comes with a Snap-On Storage Lid whereas T-fal FR8000 EZ Clean has a unique oil filtration and storage system.
+For example, Presto 05450 DualDaddy comes with a Snap-On Storage Lid whereas T-fal FR8000 EZ Clean and T-fal Filtra One Cool Touch Deep Fryer have a unique oil filtration and storage system.
 If you are going to be reusing cooking oil, we have a few pointers you can use to store oil from a deep fryer and get it clean and ready for frying.

 - Drain your oil after each use, for storing purpose